ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 https://console.cloud.google.com > Cloud Scheduler > [Create Job]<br>

 **Define the schedule**<br>
-* Name: what-version-scheduler
+* Name: versions-tracker-scheduler
 * Region: europe-west1 (Belgium)
-* Descriptions: Triggers the What Version function to check if there are any new versions.
+* Descriptions: Triggers the Version Tracker function to check if there are any new versions.
 * Frequency: 0 9 1 */3 *
 * Timezone: Central European Standard Time (CET)